thomaskoppelaar/interpreter-from-scratch/docs/2-expanding-memory.md

 This part was a logical extension to last part: We took our existing memory implementation, and extended it such that we're able to work with more values at the same time.

 In the next part, we will extend our interpreter once again such that we can interact with multiple values at the same time.
-At this point, it's a good idea to clean up / refactor your code in such a way you can easily extend into more operators, seeing as we will be **doubling** the size of our language.
+At this point, it's a good idea to clean up / refactor your code in such a way you can easily interpret more operators, seeing as we will be **doubling** the size of our language.